Following on from the Twitter for Business Leading Women workshop, here are the details from my slides.

 - Most successful times of tweets

-To get to Twitter Analytics, click on Twitter Ads under your profile icon at the very top.
+To get to Twitter Analytics, click on Twitter Ads under your profile icon at the very top and then click the analytics link.

 At a glance I can easily see which tweets were the most successful.
 By clicking on view tweet details, I can see what time they were sent.